Types and Causes of Male Incontinence

 Bladder problems in men: you're not alone

-Urine leakage happens to 1 in 4 men* making it a very common occurrence.
-Naturally, urinary leakage differs from man to man but regardless if you're dealing with just a few drops every now and then or you're dealing with frequent urinary urgency, you can rest assured in knowing that there's help available and there are ways to help you stay in control of urine leakage.
+1 in 4 men* experience male bladder leakage, making it a very common occurrence.
+Men’s bladder leakage differs for varying reasons, but regardless of whether you are dealing with a few drops every now and then, or frequent urinary urgency, you can rest assured in knowing that there's help available and there are ways to help you stay in control of urine leakage and male

 TENA Men Testimonials